Eli1771/dog-trainer/frontend/WISHLIST.md

 find out how to upload images to a server

+upload profile images for each pet
   ** create default images for pets without profile image

 add confirm messages before deletes.
 Currently throwing a no-restricted-globals error??

+remove empty space from the end of inputs to clean up rendering

+use calendar input for DOB??